SkrtSkrtSkrtttt/SkrtSkrtSkrtttt/README.md

 # 👋 Hey there, I'm Naafiul Hossain!

 I'm an aspiring software engineer who thrives at the intersection of hardware and software.
-From real-time Linux kernel modules to IR-controlled robotic arms and browser-based games like 2048, I love turning technical challenges into elegant solutions.
+From real-time Linux kernel modules to IR-controlled robotic arms and browser-based games like 2048, I love turning technical challenges into solutions.

 ---
 ## Quote